liyinnbw/LanguageCompare/README.md

 ```

 #### Inheritance
 Although python supports multi-class inheritance, it should be avoided as much as possible.
+Most time, inheritance can be replaced by composition.
 ```
 import Base1
 import Base2